 Average time to visit

 Weather-wise, the best times to go are spring and autumn, when temperatures are 20°C to 25°C by day and at least 10°C by night, and November to February, with cooler nights but similar daytime temperatures and light rainfall possible.
 The weather in March and April features sporadic, light rainfall with some sandstorms in April, while June sees dusty siroccos (desert winds) sweep through the city.
 From mid-June to August temperatures rise into the 30s and occasionally 40s.

 Intimate yet chic, Karawan Riad is a luxurious option for discerning visitors to the fascinating city of Fes.
-Its seven suites have been lovingly furnished with antiques, artwork and artifacts from all over Morocco and the rest of the continent.
+Its seven suites have been lovingly furnished with antiques, artwork and artefacts from all over Morocco and the rest of the continent.

 Located near the Andalous Quarter of central Fes, Karawan Riad is a fantastic base to discover this fascinating city.

 Karawan's French owners have spent the last years lovingly restoring the riad and furnishing the seven suites with carefully chosen antiques and works of art collected on their travels around Africa.
 The style reflects the days of the caravans which crossed Morocco in days of old, laden with spices and silks.
 However, now instead of traders pausing during their voyage, it’s an elegant resting place of lovers of design, culture, and luxury.